teodorachiosa/amacces/README.md

 ---

 ## English
 Website dedicated to digital accessibility.
+The content will be in Romanian.

 ### Inspiration
 - [DigiAccessible](https://www.digitoegankelijk.nl/) - Dutch website dedicated to digital accessibility